jakobhindemith/FerrumWeb/README.md

 ## 💡Usage

 When the program starts, it prompts for a URL and begins crawling from that page.
 All discovered links are stored recursively in a database.
-The resulting structure is useful for analyzing site architectures, detecting broken links, or conducting SEO audits.
+The resulting structure is useful for analyzing site architectures or detecting broken links.

-🧪 Example SQL Queries:
+Example SQL Queries:

   Count of distinct URLs:
   ```sql